everythingeverywhere/lab-microservice/workshop/content/exercises/04-build-jar.md

 If you use Gradle, you can run the application by using `./gradlew bootRun`.
 Alternatively, you can build the JAR file by using `./gradlew build` and then run the JAR file, as follows:

-`java -jar build/libs/gs-rest-service-0.1.0.jar`
+Example only: `java -jar build/libs/gs-rest-service-0.1.0.jar`

 If you use Maven, you can run the application by using `./mvnw spring-boot:run`.
-Alternatively, you can build the JAR file with `./mvnw clean package` and then run the JAR file, as follows: `java -jar target/gs-rest-service-0.1.0.jar`
+Alternatively, you can build the JAR file with `./mvnw clean package` and then run the JAR file, as follows:

-The steps described here create a runnable JAR.
-You can also build a classic WAR file.
-Logging output is displayed.
-The service should be up and running within a few seconds.
+Example only: `java -jar target/gs-rest-service-0.1.0.jar`

 > The steps described here create a runnable JAR.
 You can also [build a classic WAR file](https://spring.io/guides/gs/convert-jar-to-war/).

-Build your application with maven:
+The Spring Boot Maven plugin includes a run goal that can be used to quickly compile and run your application.
+Applications run in an exploded form, as they do in your IDE.

+The following example shows a typical Maven command to run a Spring Boot application:

 ```execute-1
 mvn spring-boot:run